 The Institute is a democratic membership organisation and is governed by its Royal Charter and by-laws.
-The Board of Directors is responsible for managing the affairs of CIfA in accordance with the Charter and by-laws, with the day to day running of CIfA carried out by the staff.
+The Board of Directors is responsible for managing the affairs of CIfA in accordance with the Charter, by-law and regulations, with the day to day running of CIfA carried out by the staff.
 The Advisory Council represents the interests of the membership and offer thoughtful and detailed advice to the Board of Directors on policy, strategy and potentially controversial decisions.

 Some processes are delegated to committees, which are also made up of CIfA members who volunteer their time.